jays-codes/ud-copilot/README.md

 List below ARE NOT NOTES.
 They are topics covered as of latest.

 proj: flightreservation
+- generated code for Mapper interface and impl
 - generated code for DTOs
 - generated code for jpa repos
 - generated code for entities: packages, Flight, Passenger, Entity; uses jakarta persistence, lombok; generated comparators (Reservation)